Kimserey/BlogArchive/20160420_get_started_with_fsharp_on_mac.md

 ![ionide](https://3.bp.blogspot.com/-4AbVmTg0EW8/Vxf5gYrsSaI/AAAAAAAAAGE/e02IqTqaMxoiPYZ_2iRpzN-PtfYWuCWWQCKgB/s1600/ionide_install_on_vscode.png)

-Good that's it, you have all the necessary tools to write code in F# now.
+That's it, you have all the necessary tools to write code in F# now.

 ## 5. Write a .fsx script make everything works